-The trail zig zags steeply up the final ascent as the winds begin to swirl around you.
-The final steps are so sheer and steep you may worry you’re going to slip backwards down the mountainside.
-The wind up here was intense as well.
+The trail zigzags steeply up the final ascent as the winds begin to swirl around you.
+The last few steps are so sheer you may worry you’re going to slip back down the mountainside.

 Give yourself a treat and don’t look behind you until you’ve reached the top of the pass.
-The view from the top is one of the single greatest things I’ve ever seen.
+The view from Cara Cara is one of the single greatest things I’ve ever seen.
 Just pure Andean glory.

 Day 6: Laguna Safiuna (4200m/13,780ft) to Jancapampa (3500m/11,480ft)

-To be perfectly honest with you, I got pretty lost and never made it to Jancapampa on this day.
-But before I frighten you, let’s discuss both what I did and what you ought to do.
+I got pretty lost on this section and never made it to Jancapampa.
+The trail was very difficult to follow.
+That plus a few other reasons, and we bailed out for a different option.
+But before I frighten you, let’s discuss what I did and what you ought to do instead.

 From Laguna Safiuna, continue hiking down into the valley then follow the trail along the wall of the valley over towards the bridge.
-In October 2015, they were in the process of building a massive new bridge but I imagine its finished by now.
+In October 2015, they were in the process of building a massive new bridge but I imagine it’s finished by now.
 Cross over the river and head up towards Huilca, a small village.
-And by small village, I mean it truly is two or three houses surrounded by tons of livestock, including alpacas, sheep, goats, and even some horses.
+Really, it’s two or three houses surrounded by livestock, including alpacas, sheep, goats, and even some horses.

 From there, the trail is meant to continue up to Yanacon pass and down to Jancapampa.

 I did not do this.
 The trail up towards Yanacon path is incredibly difficult to find and possibly nonexistent from the valley floor.
 Instead, since I couldn’t find the trail, I asked one of the local village boys to help me out.
-He seemed unsure about that one, but kept pointing to another, much more obvious trail, that went up the valley on the other side.
-He told me it would take me out to Pomabamba, the closest main town and my ultimate destination, since I wanted to restock.
+He seemed unsure about where the path to Yanacon was but kept pointing to another, much more obvious trail, that went up the valley on the other side.
+He told me it would take me out to Pomabamba, the closest main town. and my ultimate

 Jancapampa is a small village where you can purchase cookies and instant noodles, so if you’re running short on supplies, this is where you’ll want to restock.